Obese Records: 1995–2004: Early years

+Under Pegz's new management, the label's first release was a second volume of Culture of Kings in October 2002, which featured formative releases from Hilltop Hoods, TZU, Hunter, Koolism, Terra Firma, Lyrical Commission, Downsyde, Layla, Bliss n Eso, Funkoars, DJ Bonez, Delta, Brad Strut, Bias B, The Hospice Crew and Brothers Stoney, and was the first Australian hip-hop album to be selected for the Triple J feature album spot.
+A sister compilation, ObeseCity, was also released by the label that same year.
+Pegz described these compilations as "key networking tools" for the growing Australian hip-hop scene.

+In 2003, Hilltop Hoods released their breakout album, The Calling, under the Obese label.
+The album was the first Australian hip hop album to be certified Gold and Platinum in 2004 and 2006 respectively, and has been credited by critics and fans alike with "legitimising" Australian hip hop and helping it become a commercially viable genre.

+2005–2015: Expansion and later years

-In 2006, the Hilltop Hoods were nominated and won awards for Best Performing Independent Album (The Hard Road) and Best Independent Artist at that year's Australian Independent Record Labels Association (AIR) Chart Awards.
+In 2006, Hilltop Hoods were nominated and won awards for Best Performing Independent Album (The Hard Road) and Best Independent Artist at that year's Australian Independent Record Labels Association (AIR) Chart Awards.

 Two artists associated with the label were nominated for four AIR Chart Awards in 2007 (three for Hilltop Hoods and one for Muph & Plutonic).
 At the 2007 ARIA Awards, the Hilltop Hoods won 'Best Urban Release' for their album The Hard Road: Restrung.
 The Hilltop Hoods DVD, The City of Light, released by Obese Records in 2007, has also been classified gold.
 In 2008, two artists on the Obese label, Muph & Plutonic and Spit Syndicate, received nominations for 'Best Urban Album' at the ARIA Awards.
 In 2010 M-Phazes' album, Good Gracious, was nominated for 'Best Urban Album' at the ARIA Awards.

-Obese also had a soul imprint, Plethora Records, and operated an artists' management and touring company, Obese Records Artist Management.